Kenilworth (novel): Adaptations

-In 1836, Christoph Ernst Friedrich Weyse composed a singspiel, "Festen på Kenilworth", to a text by Hans Christian Andersen, based on Scott's novel.

 Years later, in 1859, the María´s author and poet, Jorge Isaacs made an adaptation to theater: Amy Robsart, however, at that time his work did not receive the importance it deserved; nowadays the writer's playwright facet is recognized.

 Amy Robsart, a four-act adaptation by Andrew Halliday, opened at the Theatre Royal, Drury Lane in London on 24 September 1870.
 The title role was played by Adelaide Neilson and four minor parts were taken by members of the Vokes family.
 The piece closed on 17 December, after playing 105 performances, but was revived four times, in 1871, 1873, 1874 and 1877, becoming one of the most successful Drury Lane shows of the Victorian period.

 In 1957 the novel was adapted into a six-part BBC television series Kenilworth, now believed to be lost.

+Several operas have been based on Kenilworth, including: